 As a queer, immigrant, woman of color, my commitment to equity, diversity, and inclusivity is deeply rooted in my personal experiences and is reflected in my teaching and research philosophy.
 To decolonize my own ways of knowing and being, I constantly question the normative processes that structure lives, actions, language, power and knowledge.
 By doing so, I attempt to create educational spaces that are inclusive of different voices, identities, ideas, and people.

 In my teaching, I attempt to make my students aware of their own privilege—their cultural ways of being, knowing, and doing; and their own identities that are deeply tied to their communities.
 Without centering my own perspective or politics, I aim to serve as a mentor for first-generation and younger students in their first encounters with higher education, particularly understanding those whose families have limited or no experience with academia.
 I recognize that my position as a teacher and scholar should not overshadow that of my students.
 In my student-centered approach to education, I am a co-collaborator with my students, letting my individuality become a constituent part of the diversity of the classroom.
 I deploy my privilege and power as an educator to amplify my students’ voices and experiences and to advocate for their success.
-For instance, in my CEP820 graduate-level technology course, one of the assignments prompted in-service teachers to discuss how they implemented TPACK and design thinking principles into students’ learning experiences.
-Such pointed prompts allowed teachers to connect abstract ideas with pedagogy while sharing unique challenges they face in catering to a diverse student population.
-It also enabled teachers to reflect on their own privilege and share with each other their disciplinary experiences of marginalization.
+For instance, in my ‘action research in the multicultural classroom’ graduate- level course, the final assignment asked teachers to choose three themes from each of the two books ‘Rethinking Multicultural Education’ by Wayne Au and ‘The Line Between Us’ by Bill Bigelow we read over the semester and use action research to discuss how these themes impact social justice in the classroom.
+This open-ended prompt allowed teachers to envision and enact in their classroom the consequences of capitalism and how they could decolonize their own curricula; critique how standardized tests are a manifestation of neoliberalism; analyze how immigration policies suppress the voices of the oppressed; and how can language practices empower immigrants and people of color.
+Science and math teachers explored how they could make their classes more multicultural and adapt an anti-racist pedagogy in their subject area while sharing unique disciplinary challenges they face in catering to a culturally and linguistically diverse student population many of whom are English language learners.
+It was humbling to listen to immigrant teachers from Mexico share their stories of crossing the US-Mexico border and how that allowed them to create a bond with their immigrant students.
+These interactions with each other through video reflections and online discussions provided teachers a space to be vulnerable, construct a shared meaning of the texts they engaged with, and reflect on their experiences of marginalization, their privilege, and their disciplinary challenges of conforming to normative educational practices.

 As a teacher-researcher, I address the gendered, racial, and sexual injustices and inequities in STEM fields and relinquish my own power to foster student agency.
 Bringing together the nuances of intersectional feminist works and culturally responsive teaching, I continually reflect on my own privilege.
 For these reasons, I seek to continually add to the on-going conversations on and commitment to issues of equity, diversity, and inclusivity within and across institutional boundaries.